Organic Certification vs. Wild Harvesting: What to Know - Wellnesse

 Organic Certification vs. Wild Harvesting: What to Know

-Shopping organic has become so popular that when people don’t see an organic label, they may become skeptical or distrust the product and/or brand.
+Shopping organic has become so popular that people may become skeptical or distrust the product or brand when they don't see an organic label.
 We understand why.
-Calling a product organic typically implies that it was grown naturally, without using chemicals, toxins, or artificial ingredients.
-So, it makes sense that organic products are often just assumed to be the best option.
+Calling a product organic implies that it was grown naturally without chemicals, toxins, or artificial ingredients.
+So, organic products are often just assumed to be the best option.

-However, it’s important we understand that organic labeling is by no means the only way to ensure the food and products we purchase are safe for our families.
+However, it's important we understand that organic labeling is not the only way to ensure the food and products we purchase are safe for our families.
 One of our favorite alternatives is wild harvesting.
-Wild harvesting is an ethical, sustainable sourcing method that allows for foods and ingredients to be harvested responsibly, within their natural environments, and, often, in their purest forms.
+Wild harvesting is an ethical, sustainable sourcing method that allows for foods and ingredients to be harvested responsibly, within their natural environments, and often, in their purest forms.

 Organic Certification Explained